MBoemo/intro-machine-learning/docs/03-clustering.md

 ### Exercise 1 {#clusteringEx1}

 Image segmentation is used to partition digital images into distinct regions containing pixels with similar attributes.
 Applications include identifying objects or structures in biomedical images.
-The aim of this exercise is to use k-means clustering to segment the image of a histological section of lung tissue (figure \@ref(fig:lungHistology)) into distinct biological structures, based on pixel colour.
+The aim of this exercise is to use k-means clustering to segment the image of a histological section of lung tissue into distinct biological structures, based on pixel colour.

 <div class="figure" style="text-align: center">
 <img src="data/histology/Emphysema_H_and_E.jpg" alt="Image of haematoxylin and eosin (H&amp;E) stained section of lung tissue from a patient with end-stage emphysema.
 CC BY 2.0, https://commons.wikimedia.org/w/index.php?curid=437645." width="80%" />
-<p class="caption">Image of haematoxylin and eosin (H&E) stained section of lung tissue from a patient with end-stage emphysema.
+<p class="caption">(\#fig:lungHistology)Image of haematoxylin and eosin (H&E) stained section of lung tissue from a patient with end-stage emphysema.
 CC BY 2.0, https://commons.wikimedia.org/w/index.php?curid=437645.</p>
 </div>

 The haematoxylin and eosin (H & E) staining reveals four types of biological objects, identified by the following colours: